dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment01.md

 ## Website 2: [SDG Tracker](https://sdg-tracker.org/biodiversity)

 ### About the Website & Initial Evaluation
 [SDG Tracker](https://sdg-tracker.org/biodiversity) is a website that uses data visualizations to show progress towards the goals outlined by the UN.
 The site does not give too much information, however, it contains so much data from the site "Our World in Data."
+On initial glance, the website looked rather boring, and the constant scroll to see graphs was frustrating.
+I also didn't see much text information that helped me better unserdatnd the purpose of everything that was bring displayed.
 Read on to see the issues users may experience with this site.

 ### Heuristic Evaluation